-- Smoking inside any building or on campus that is not a designated smoking area. - Explosive materials, such as fireworks, flammable liquids, or ammunition - Open flame devices, such as candles, incense burners, or charcoal. - Appliances with open heating elements, such as hot plates, electric frying pans, floor heaters, or toaster/ovens. - Halogen lamps. - Items suspended and hanging from ceilings or walls, such as flags, fish nets, or blankets - Grills and firepits on balconies, breezeways, stairwells, or walkways. - Extension cords that are not UL approved - Any other item deemed a fire risk by Residential Life - No more than fourteen (14) occupants in a residence hall room or apartment at one time.
+- Smoking inside any building or on campus that is not a designated smoking area. - Explosive materials, such as fireworks, flammable liquids, or ammunition. - Open flame devices, such as candles, incense burners, or charcoal. - Appliances with open heating elements, such as hot plates, electric frying pans, floor heaters, or toaster/ovens. - Space heaters. - Halogen lamps. - Electric blankets. - Items suspended and hanging from ceilings or walls, such as flags, fish nets, or blankets. - Gas or charcoal barbecue grills and briquette. - Multi-plug outlets, excluding surge protectors. - Any other item deemed a fire risk by Residential Life - No more than fourteen (14) occupants in a residence hall suite or apartment at one time.